linode/apl-core/.github/pull_request_template.md

 - [ ] Architecture Design Records have been added as `adr/*.md` and appended to list in `adr/_index.md`.
 - [ ] The `values-schema.yaml` file and `test/**` fixtures have been updated to reflect code changes.
 - [ ] The OpenApi Schema from redkubes/otomi-api project is compatible with definitions from `values-schema.yaml` file.
-- [ ] Helm releases installed by Otomi pass OPA gatekeeper policy checks.
+- [ ] Helm releases are conform with security policies
 - [ ] Helm chart and helmfile changes are tested against upgrade scenario.